mfreym/dmenu/README.md

 ## Features

-- **Emoji Highlight**: Adds support for highlighting emojis in the menu.
 - **Highlight**: Enhances the visual feedback for selected items.
 - **Mouse Support**: Adds mouse interaction support.
 - **Password**: Enables a password mode where input is hidden.